 How Do You Treat Alcohol Addiction?

-After detoxing from alcohol, a formal alcohol rehab program is necessary to stay sober.
-You must address the reasons behind alcohol addiction.
+Continuing treatment after detoxing from alcohol is important.
+In an inpatient alcohol rehab program, you will address the reasons behind your alcohol addiction to heal.
 Abusing alcohol is just a symptom of a larger problem.
 Many people abuse drugs and alcohol to numb emotional pain.
 Common underlying issues of an alcohol use disorder include:

 - Past trauma like emotional or physical abuse, unhealthy attachment styles with caregivers, or PTSD from military combat or other traumatic events